vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Hall of Heroes.md

 	- [[Fawn]] - learn to be a princess and serve [[Sehanine]]
 		- [[Celly]], [[Ness]], [[Sehanine]] quests
 			- host Royal Gala, displaying proper Royal etiquette
-			- help [[Brother Vallas]] secure a Sacred Moonstone blessed by [[Sehanine]] to perform a sacred ritual during the lunar eclipse to strengthen the connection between Calindor and the Feywilds
+			- help [[Brother Varras]] secure a Sacred Moonstone blessed by [[Sehanine]] to perform a sacred ritual during the lunar eclipse to strengthen the connection between Calindor and the Feywilds
 				- they can find the moonstone in an ancient, long-forgotten temple.
 Along the way, they'll face illusions, lunar-based puzzles, and spirits of the past.
 				- Once the moonstone is stolen, Fawn no longer hears the voice of [[Sehanine]] in her her head.
 					- It was a malevolent spirit, [[Kalistyr]], who has now been released and begins plaguing the villagers with nightmares.
 					- Townspeople begin experiencing disturbing dreams, some unable to wake from their sleep, while others suffer from sleepwalking episodes.
-						- [[Brother Vallas]] reveals he is a member of a Thieves Guild and needed their help to aquire the moonstone to sell to a secret buyer.
+						- [[Brother Varras]] reveals he is a member of a Thieves Guild and needed their help to aquire the moonstone to sell to a secret buyer.
 He tries to manipulate [[Fawn]] by claiming that [[Sehanine]] approved of the release to teach her a lesson about the dangers of power.
 					- The party must find a way to track and trap [[Kalistyr]] before more lives are ruined.
 						- **Research Kalistyr**: The party must consult sages, old tomes, and maybe even the Fey themselves to learn about [[Kalistyr]].
 This investigation could lead them into dangerous territory, such as old Fey ruins or confronting [[Kalistyr]]’s past victims.
 						- **Identify Patterns**: [[Fawn]] must figure out the pattern of [[Kalistyr]]’s attacks.
 Does it target people based on their fears?
 Their connection to the moon?
 With the help of a local dream-reader, the party develops a method to predict who [[Kalistyr]] will target next.